LM-15/falltest/README.md

     * Holdings types name (e.g., physical, electronic, serial, mutli-part monograph, etc.)
 * Receipt status:
   * Holdings receipt status (e.g., not currently received)
+* Language:
+  * Languages (field repeatable; if more than one language, the first is the primary language if there is one; use %% as wildcards; use, e.g., "%%eng%%" to get all titles that are fully or partially in english.)
 * Date:
   * Cataloged date (allows you to specify start and end date)
 * Location: (where housed) (institutions with a consortial database may need to filter with their institutional location information to verify ownership (i.e., presence of instance record alone not enough))